 Best Overall: The Logitech G502 Lightspeed Wireless has a very comfortable right-handed shape, and with great performance is our overall best ergonomic gaming mouse.

-Best for Small Hands: Glorious’s Model D is an excellent compact ergonomic mouse, with excellent accuracy, making it our pick for the best mouse for small hands.
+For Small Hands: Glorious’s Model D is an excellent compact ergonomic mouse, with excellent accuracy, making it our pick for the best mouse for small hands.

-Best for Large Hands: Logitech’s G703 is excellent for users who have a larger hand, and it’s extremely comfortable regardless of your grip type.
+For Large Hands: Logitech’s G703 is excellent for users who have a larger hand, and it’s extremely comfortable regardless of your grip type.

-Best on a Budget: The fact that there are newer models than the G602 means you can get it for a great price, making it the best budget ergonomic gaming mouse.
+On a Budget: The fact that there are newer models than the G602 means you can get it for a great price, making it the best budget ergonomic gaming mouse.

-Best Wireless: The Razer Basilisk X Hyperspeed works with both Bluetooth and Hyperspeed, and is not only very accurate but highly comfortable as well.
+Wireless: The Razer Basilisk X Hyperspeed works with both Bluetooth and Hyperspeed, and is not only very accurate but highly comfortable as well.

-Best Ergonomic Gaming Mice:
+Ergonomic Gaming Mice: Reviews

 Logitech G502 Lightspeed